FlorescuAndrei/19-Lists/README.md

   -  An Element of the ArrayList is not aware about other elements, it only have an index.

   - Is good:
-    -  for random access if you have the index;
+    -  for random access if you have the index O(1);
     -  for iterating over the items in the list.
   - Is NOT good:
-    - for accessing an item in the list when you do not know the index.
+    - for accessing an item in the list when you do not know the index, because you have to traverse the list O(n).
     - for inserting, replacing, deleting,  items in any position other than the end.
 The elements will be shifting around.

 add(item)  -> add item at the end of the list	&emsp; &emsp;   	O(1)